junesirius/junesirius.github.io/_posts/Supernatural/2024-09-03-SPN-Rewatch-records.md

 ### S09E01

-Gadreel tricked Dean to believe he is Ezekiel and let him inside Sam to try to fix Sam.
+Gadreel tricks Dean to believe he is Ezekiel and let him inside Sam to try to fix Sam.

 ### S09E09

 Gadreel is tricked by Metatron, killed Kevin, left with Sam's body.

-Cass took Theo's grace to become angel again.
+Cass takes Theo's grace to become angel again.

 ### S09E11

-In order to kill Abaddon, Crowley tricked Dean to take the Mark of Cain (both not know the consequence).
+In order to kill Abaddon, Crowley tricks Dean to take the Mark of Cain (both not know the consequence).

 ### S09E22

-Dean killed Tessa, Cass lost his army for him.
+Dean kills Tessa, Cass loses his army for him.

 ### S09E23

-Metatron killed Dean, Dean revived by the Mark of Cain and became a demon.
+Metatron kills Dean, Dean is revived by the Mark of Cain and becomes a demon.

+### S10E11

+Sam finds the mention of the Book of the Damned.

+### S10E18

+Charlie finds the Book of the Damned.

+### S10E21

+Sam asks Charlie and Rowena to decode the Book of the Damned.
+Charlie is killed by the Stan Family because of the Book.

+### S10E23

+Dean kills the Death.

+Sam forces Rowena use the spell from the Book of the Damned to release the Mark of Cain from Dean, unleashing the Darkness.

 ## Enochian